Telemus Capital LLC Sells 1,010 Shares of SPDR S&P Dividend ETF (NYSEARCA:SDY)

-Telemus Capital LLC lessened its stake in SPDR S&P Dividend ETF (NYSEARCA:SDY) by 8.7% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+Telemus Capital LLC decreased its holdings in shares of SPDR S&P Dividend ETF (NYSEARCA:SDY) by 8.7% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 10,648 shares of the company’s stock after selling 1,010 shares during the period.
-Telemus Capital LLC’s holdings in SPDR S&P Dividend ETF were worth $1,128,000 as of its most recent SEC filing.
+Telemus Capital LLC’s holdings in SPDR S&P Dividend ETF were worth $1,128,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in SDY.
-Chicago Partners Investment Group LLC bought a new position in SPDR S&P Dividend ETF during the 4th quarter valued at approximately $280,000.
-GWM Advisors LLC raised its position in SPDR S&P Dividend ETF by 22.0% during the 4th quarter.
-GWM Advisors LLC now owns 46,472 shares of the company’s stock valued at $4,923,000 after purchasing an additional 8,369 shares during the last quarter.
-CWM LLC raised its position in SPDR S&P Dividend ETF by 13.0% during the 4th quarter.
-CWM LLC now owns 3,981 shares of the company’s stock valued at $422,000 after purchasing an additional 458 shares during the last quarter.
-Cardan Capital Partners LLC raised its position in SPDR S&P Dividend ETF by 2.4% during the 4th quarter.
-Cardan Capital Partners LLC now owns 56,706 shares of the company’s stock valued at $6,007,000 after purchasing an additional 1,317 shares during the last quarter.
-Finally, MTM Investment Management LLC bought a new position in SPDR S&P Dividend ETF during the 4th quarter valued at approximately $275,000.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in SDY.
+Massmutual Trust Co.
+FSB ADV raised its position in shares of SPDR S&P Dividend ETF by 200.0% in the 3rd quarter.
+Massmutual Trust Co.
+FSB ADV now owns 300 shares of the company’s stock worth $28,000 after acquiring an additional 200 shares in the last quarter.
+Catalyst Private Wealth LLC bought a new position in shares of SPDR S&P Dividend ETF in the 3rd quarter worth approximately $28,000.
+Northwest Investment Counselors LLC bought a new position in shares of SPDR S&P Dividend ETF in the 3rd quarter worth approximately $32,000.
+Paces Ferry Wealth Advisors LLC bought a new position in shares of SPDR S&P Dividend ETF in the 3rd quarter worth approximately $32,000.
+Finally, Stearns Financial Services Group bought a new position in shares of SPDR S&P Dividend ETF in the 3rd quarter worth approximately $35,000.

 About SPDR S&P Dividend ETF